TROJANS UK 22

 The Pilot Project Has Begun!

-Alongside the brand new adaptation, we will be running further six weeks of multi-lingual weekly drama workshops with refugees and host community members in different regions of the country.
+Alongside the new adaptation, we will be running further ten weeks of multi-lingual weekly drama workshops with refugees and host community members in different regions of the country.
 At every location we tour, we will incorporate local refugee/host community workshop members and their stories into the cast of the play, after a week of intensive rehearsals in each location.

 We are incorporating host communities into the workshops, in order to help migrants make friends and build bonds with host community members, rather than find themselves stuck in ghettoes.